 Allow learner to skip questions: When disabled, learners will not see the Skip button while they take the quiz.

-- Manually grade quiz: An instructor will manually grade the quiz.
+Manually grade quiz: An instructor will manually grade the quiz.
+Consider using this feature if you have any open ended questions.

 -